The 3% stamp duty surcharge is an addition to existing Stamp Duty rates (set out in the table below).

-Since the end of 2014, regular Stamp Duty has been charged as a tiered tax.
+Since the end of 2014, regular Stamp Duty Land Tax has been charged as a tiered tax.
 This is like income tax, where you only pay the higher rate on the slice above any threshold.
 However, the 3% surcharge still works as a slab tax which means it applies to the entire purchase price of the property (*unless the purchase price is less than £40000 where there is no Stamp Duty Land Tax).

-As an example, if you are buying a second home that costs £300,000, the extra 3% Stamp Duty would equate to £9,000, or 3% of the entire price.
-If you add that onto the £5,000 regular Stamp Duty bill on a home of this value, you’d end up paying £14,000 in total.
+As an example, if you are buying a second home that costs £300,000, the extra 3% Stamp Duty Land Tax would equate to £9,000, or 3% of the entire price.
+If you add that onto the £5,000 regular Stamp Duty Land Tax bill on a home of this value, you’d end up paying £14,000 in total.

 If the second home you are buying is for your child and you already own a home, you will be liable for the 3% surcharge if your name is on the property deeds – even if it’s joint with your child’s name.
 If you bought the home for your child outright and just their name was on the deeds, the 3% surcharge would not apply.